robamabile/robamabile/README.md

 - 👋 Hi, I’m @robamabile
-- 👀 I’m interested in ... all sorts of tech industry topics.
+- 👀 I’m interested in ... learning.
+Everything.
 - 🌱 I’m currently learning ...web development and IT support.
-- 💞️ I’m looking to collaborate on ... beginner web development projects.
+- 💞️ I’m looking to collaborate on ... beginner projects.
 - 📫 How to reach me ... www.linkedin.com/in/robert-amabile-42a04520a
 - Thank you for browsing my profile.
 I look forward to becoming part of the community.
 Feel free to reach out!